codelucas/codelucas.com/_posts/2013-03-02-pass-by-value-pass-by-reference.md

 }
 {% endhighlight %}

-In the following example, we are passing by value the reference to a car object called "car".
-It is default initialized with "foo", so the var String property of the object is "foo" after creation.
-In the setCarVar(...) method, we take the car instance, and change it's var variable into the String "bar".
+In the following example, we are passing by value the reference to a car object called `car`.
+It is default initialized with `"foo"`, so the `var` String property of the object is `"foo"` after creation.
+In the `setCarVar(...)` method, we take the `car` instance, and change it's `var` variable into the String `bar`.
 Despite this being pass by value, the change still takes effect because the reference was cloned, <b>not the actual object</b>.
 The reference is still pointing towards the original object!

 {% highlight java %}
 public static void main (String[] args) {